Sagebox/CKwargs/README.md

 DrawBox(x,y,size,AddBorder() | Range(1,10));
 ```

-any of which is acceptable.
+any of which are acceptable.

 ### The main advantages of an object-based approach:

 - The function can be called directly.
 This makes it easier to program for larger scale projects.
 Since the function template does not need to be in the interface, the function does not need to split into two parts, making it easier to write.
 - Easier for intellisense.
-Intellisense will always show the prototype, i.e. `void DrawBox(int x,int y,int size,const ckwargs::ckw & kwx)` where the intellisense will start showing the template format, which an be less clean in appearance.
+Intellisense will always show the prototype, i.e. `void DrawBox(int x,int y,int size,const ckwargs::ckw & kwx)` where the intellisense will start showing the template format, which can be less clean and more abstract in appearance.

 ## Requirements and Compiler Support